 Unless you are an individual with poor credit, most other credit card options can provide you with far better savings than Walmart credit cards.

 Some of the best gas credit cards provide rewards rates of 3%+ (compared to the current 2.86% estimate with the Walmart credit cards).
 As noted above, the FICO score requirement on the Walmart cards is low.
 Therefore, if your credit score is 630 or below, and you want to get some extra savings on gas, these cards might be a good option.

 In all other spending categories, the 1% cash back you get with the Walmart® MasterCard® is subpar, when compared to the rates you can get with most decent cash back rewards credit cards.
 For example, the Citi® Double Cash Card – 18 month BT offer lets its users Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 That is a savings twice as good as what you'd get with the Walmart® MasterCard®.

 Walmart® MasterCard® vs Sam's Club Mastercard

-The Sam’s Club® Mastercard® is, in all ways, a much better credit card than the Walmart® MasterCard®.
+The Sam's Club Mastercard is, in all ways, a much better credit card than the Walmart® MasterCard®.
 As long as your budget contains any amount of gas, dining, or travel spending.
-The Sam’s Club credit card awards users 5% cash back on gas (on the first $6,000 per year, then 1%), 3% back on dining and travel, and 1% back on everything else.
+The Sam’s Club credit card awards users 5% cash back on gas (on the first $6,000 per year, then 1%), 3% back on dining and travel, 1% back on other purchases.
 Compare that to the Walmart® MasterCard®, which only does 2.86% back on gas (limiting you to purchases in Walmart gas stations), and just 1% back on everything else.

 The Sam's Club Mastercard will pay out a maximum of $5,000 in cash back annually.
 To reach that threshold you would have to spend at least $100,000 on your card.
 If your annual budget comes nowhere close to that, you can be rest assured you won’t reach the rewards cap.